-Our local Articulation Agreement with State College of Florida and other postsecondary institutions ensures that students completing identified secondary Career and Technical Education programs and continue into postsecondary A.S. and A.A.S. degree programs will receive articulated college credit for prior coursework, providing all articulation criteria are met.
+Our local Articulation Agreement with State College of Florida ensures that students completing identified secondary Career and Technical Education programs and continue into postsecondary A.S. and A.A.S. degree programs at no cost to students, will receive articulated college credit for prior coursework, providing all articulation criteria are met.
 These requirements may include industry certification, college end-of-course assessments, portfolio review, and other artifacts that indicate student prior knowledge and are outlined in detail in the Articulation Agreement.